-After more than a year and a half we are finally ready to say that Minnie, our cargo trailer conversion, is done and ready for the road.
+After more than a year and a half we are finally ready to say that our cargo trailer conversion is done and ready for the road.

-We knew what we wanted it to look like but seeing our vision go from paper to reality is beyond exciting.
+We knew what we wanted it to look when we started on this enclosed trailer conversion journey, but seeing our vision go from paper to reality is beyond exciting.

-There's a video with a complete tour of the inside and outside of Minnie that you can check out on our YouTube channel (link at the end of the post).
+There’s a video with a complete tour that you can check out on our YouTube channel (link at the end of the post).

 Actually, Roger and I met while camping with our families when we were teenagers so camping is sort of in our blood.

-I wanted to buy a cute little vintage trailer, completely gut it and rebuild it.
+I wanted to buy a cute little vintage trailer, and Roger wanted to buy a cargo trailer or utility trailer.

 It took a couple of years to convince me but I finally leaned his way.
 The tipping points were water damage and a bathroom.